tracim/tracim/backend/doc/branding.md

 # Customize Tracim's appearance to your brand

+All editable files (with the exception of `development.ini`) are available in a `branding` folder which is located:
+- in `frontend/dist/assets/branding` if you have installed Tracim directly on your computer
+- in `/etc/tracim/branding` if you are using the official Docker image (which exposes `/etc/tracim` as a docker volume).

+This folder will be named `<branding_folder>` in the following documentation.

 ## Title and description

 The title and description of Tracim's page can be changed through `development.ini`: